A person looking at condoms and lubes on their hands. The Travel for Pleasure logo ahead.

 Symptoms are not a reliable indicator for HIV and other sexually transmitted infections.
 All STIs can occur without symptoms.
 If you have had sex during your trip without a condom or dental dam, or one was used but it became loose or broke, it is best to get tested for STIs after your trip.

-Approximately half of the HIV infections of people in Finland take place when travelling abroad through unprotected sex.
+Approximately half of HIV infections among people in Finland are acquired during travel abroad through unprotected sex.
 HIV is more prevalent nearly everywhere in the world when compared to Finland.

 Experiencing STI symptoms during a trip

-If you start experiencing symptoms indicative of a sexually transmitted infection during your trip, it is best to seek out an appointment with a local doctor.
+If you start experiencing symptoms indicative of a sexually transmitted infection during your trip, it is best to make an appointment with a local doctor.
 If you do so, it is important to record information about the medication provided – you can keep the medication packaging, for example.
-It is also a good idea to keep any healthcare documents, such as laboratory results, either by taking them with you or sending them by encrypted email.
+It is also a good idea to keep any healthcare documents, such as laboratory results, either by keeping them with you or by sending copies via encrypted email.

 If you experience symptoms during a short trip, you can seek out STI testing immediately after the trip.
 You can schedule an appointment for STI testing in advance through services such as Omaolo, Maisa and Hivpoint’s website.